arushikohli5/new-contact/README.md

 # new-contact
-Android App foe entering details of a new contact
+Android App for entering details of a new contact.